darklordabc/Legends-of-Dota-Redux/README.md

 ###Requirements to Compile and Run###
  - Dota 2 Workshop Tools
  - Nodejs

+ ###Github Issues###
+ - Feel free to post an issue on any subject.
+Improvements, bugs, ideas or to start a discussion, its all good.
+ - There are two major lists of issues, ordered by priority, the bug list is [HERE](https://github.com/darklordabc/Legends-of-Dota-Redux/milestone/4)., and the improvement list is [HERE](https://github.com/darklordabc/Legends-of-Dota-Redux/milestone/5).

 ###How to extract from Github to Steam###
  - Download the Git repository from either using the manual option from website or from using Source (recommended method)